openvswitch/ovs/INSTALL.Docker.md

 python modules are installed.
 If you installed Open vSwitch python modules via the debian package of 'python-openvswitch' or via pip by running 'pip install ovs', you do not need to specify the path.
-If you installed it by following the instructions in INSTALL.md, you should specify the path.
+If you installed it by following the instructions in INSTALL.rst, you should specify the path.
 The path in that case depends on the options passed to ./configure.
 (It is usually either '/usr/share/openvswitch/python' or '/usr/local/share/openvswitch/python'.)

-[INSTALL.md]: INSTALL.md
+[INSTALL.rst]: INSTALL.rst
 [openvswitch-switch.README.Debian]: debian/openvswitch-switch.README.Debian
 [README.RHEL]: rhel/README.RHEL